Engine House No. 10 (Columbus, Ohio): Operation

 The station is part of the fire department's Battalion 5, one of five stations in the battalion that serves the city's west side.
 It is Franklinton's only fire station.
 The station has three emergency service vehicles: Engine 10, a 2009 Ferrara; Ladder 10, a 2001 Sutphen 95' Platform; and Medic 10, a 2008 Int'l/Horton.

 The station receives a high number of service calls, as many of the neighborhood's wood-frame houses are poorly maintained by absentee landlords, and many community residents would reportedly call on the station's medical team like they would a home healthcare service.
 It also stays active as an informal community center; during the early 2000s, children would visit to use its soda machine or basketball hoops, or to fix a bike tire.
 Firefighters would spend time outside the bay doors, greeting residents and giving directions to lost drivers.

 Status

-The 1897 station building is one of about twelve built or reconstructed in the city in the 1890s, and the last 19th century station operated by the fire department.
-Of the twelve stations from the 1890s, seven remain, though in various conditions.
-The other 1890s stations in Columbus include:
+The 1897 station building is one of about twelve built or reconstructed in the city in the 1880s to 1890s, and the last 19th century station operated by the fire department.
+Of the twelve stations from this period, seven remain, though in various conditions.
+The other remaining stations in Columbus are: